-- Bachelor of Technology (Honours) (Food) - Bachelor of Technology (Honours) (Bioresource) - Bachelor of Technology (Honours) (Environment) - Bachelor of Technology (Honours) (Bioprocess)
+- Bachelor of Technology (Honours) (Food) - Bachelor of Technology (Honours) (Bioresource) - Bachelor of Technology (Honours) (Environment) - Bachelor of Bioprocess Engineering Technology with Honours

 Acceptance to any of the above programmes is subjected to selection and entry qualification.
 Most of the first year courses consist of basic science courses in Chemistry, Mathematics, Physics, and Computer.
-From level 200, all students are required to enrol for courses relevant to their respective programmes up to level 300 (Bioresource and Environmental Technologies) or 400 (Food and Bioprocess Technologies), whereby they are required to conduct one final year research project.
+From level 200, all students are required to enrol for courses relevant to their respective programmes up to level 300 (Bioresource and Environmental Technologies) or 400 (Food and Bioprocess Engineering Technologies), whereby they are required to conduct one final year research project.

-Students are also required to undergo industrial training in various industries relevant to their study programme for 12 weeks.
+Students are also required to undergo industrial training in various industries relevant to their study programme for 12 (Food, Bioresource, and Environment Technologies) or 24 (Bioprocess Engineering Technology) weeks.
 This training is aimed at exposing the students to actual working practice and atmosphere of the industry.